XYZ Car (dot) Club

 “I was naive.
 The Camaro was always the car to go.
 I was thinking I was gonna get it done.”

-He describes the scramble in the lead up to the 2023 Rally: "I wanted to change a couple things on the '57, and then it kind of snowballed.
+He describes the scramble in the lead‑up to 2023: “I wanted to change a couple things on the ’57, and then it kind of snowballed.”
+This time, the Camaro’s new where it counts, tested, and dialed‑in.

 “It’ll do 800 miles, no problem.”